Copositivity, discriminants and nonseparable signed supports: Computational aspects

-\Cref{prop:generic:coefficients:isolated} guarantees that for generic coefficients, all solutions to the critical system will be isolated.
-However, it still can happen that numerical solvers like \texttt{HomotopyContinuation.jl} miss isolated solutions.
-In the next subsection, we prove that such behaviour cannot happen for polynomials with nonseparable signed support.
+\Cref{prop:generic:coefficients:isolated} guarantees that for generic coefficients, all zeros of the critical system will be isolated.
+However, it can still occur that numerical solvers miss isolated solutions.
+In the next subsection, we prove that signomials with nonseparable signed support are well behaved in that respect.

-Our implementation of the criterion exploits the certification methods from \texttt{HomotopyConstinuation.jl} to provide a numerical certification of copositivity.
-More concretely, we provide a certified interval around $t_*$ containing exactly one element of the set $S$ from \Cref{cor:copositivity:interior}.
-If $1$ does not belong to the certified interval, then this provides a numerical certificate on whether the given polynomial is copositive.
-Otherwise, if 1 intersects the certified interval around $t_*$, one cannot certify the result.
-This poses a second numerical limitation for our method: for polynomials on the boundary of the copositivity cone, or very close to it, our method cannot numerically certify copositivity.
+The second limitation of the approach is that we need to be able to decide whether $t_*\geq 1$ holds.
+In our implementation, we exploit the certification methods from \texttt{HomotopyConstinuation.jl} to provide a numerical certificate of copositivity.
+Specifically, we find a certified interval containing $t_*$ and exactly one element of the set $T$ from \Cref{cor:copositivity:interior}.
+If $1$ does not belong to the certified interval, then we have a numerical certificate on whether the polynomial is copositive.
+However, if $1$ belongs to the interval, we cannot decide whether $t_*$ is larger or smaller than $1$.
+This poses a constraint in the application of the criterion to polynomials that are very close to the signed discriminant.